Riverboats depart frequently from Frankfurt for day-trip excursions and pleasure cruises on the Main and Rhine Rivers in Germany.

 Frankfurt is a popular departure point for riverboat cruises – both for multiple-day cruises and shorter day excursions.
 Several cruise lines call at Frankfurt but the biggest operators of day-trip cruises are Primus Lines and KD.
 It is generally easiest to stick to the line with the most departures, as prices are very similar.

-Cruises on the Main from Frankfurt are possible year round.
+Cruises on the Main from Frankfurt are possible year-round — even a few times in January and February.
 The main cruise season is from April to October when cruises depart daily.
-During winter, except for the advent Christmas market period, cruises are very limited and mostly on weekend only.
+During winter, except for the advent Christmas market period, cruises are very limited and mostly on weekends only.

 Day-trip pleasure cruises from Frankfurt can be divided into four basic groups: